 And this of course, is the essence of great CX, not just the communications or omnichannel element.
 For example, a customer might enquire when a delivery will be made and receives a prompt text in response saying that he will be advised in due course.
 Omnichannel, yes, but not an effective customer journey.

 Terminology does matter.
 If you are an organisation vaunting your grasp of omnichannel for your customers, it’s not enough.
 What your customers really want is for you to master your supply chain so that you can give precise feedback as to how the customers’ demands and wishes are being met.

 So why do some companies talk about their omnichannel capabilities to their customers, rather than their ability to deliver a great customer journey?
 Well, omnichannel is the easy bit, but integrated service and delivery chains are a step up from this and something that most companies still struggle with.
 Moving beyond just omnichannel to get great CX means mastering very many customer journeys, some of which be unique to individual customers.

 So how do your promote yourself as CX friendly, when the range of customer journeys demanded of you is endless?
 There are many answers to this question which are really outside the scope of this article.
 One of them might be not to boast about your omnichannel capabilities!
 Everyone has them.
 Think instead about your ability to deliver a range of goods and services in a timely way that continually delights your customers.
 And maybe there’s scope for some new analytics providers measuring customer journeys in particular industries and providing ranking measures to help customers choose.

 Just not so.
-Take a few minutes to read the real life case study (to the right).
+Take a few minutes to read the real life case study.

 Now let’s consider omnichannel from the perspective of the contact center agent.